Using Redis with WordPress

 }

-That will define 3 constants that the WP-Redis extension will look for in order to connect to the Redis server.
-If you used a different name for the relationship above, change $relationship_name
+These sections set up the parameters the plugins look for to connect to the Redis server.
+If you used a different name for the relationship above, change it accordingly.
+This code has no impact when run on a local development environment.

-.
+Run this command in a SSH session in your environment: platform redis info.
 You should run it before you push all this new code to your repository.

 This should give you a baseline of activity on your Redis installation.
 There should be very little memory allocated to the Redis cache.